 - S-Corporation (S-Corp) is similar to a C-Corporation except the business is not taxed separately from the owners.
 S-Corps are also very similar to Limited Liability Companies (LLCs), but with more limitations.
 The owners, called shareholders, avoid the double taxation of a C-Corp, but the business is limited to 100 shareholders and has only one class of stock.

 - Nonprofits are a type of C-corp.
 Unlike for-profits they have a mission to benefit the public rather than generating profit.
 This might include religious, charitable, educational, scientific, or social welfare causes.
 Because a nonprofit organization serves the public good it can qualify for tax-exempt status with the IRS.

 - Limited Partnership (LP) and Limited Liability Partnership (LLP)

 Limited Partnerships have both limited and general partners.
 The general partners own and operate the business, while the limited partners invest in the business but have limited liability and thus limited input in its management.
 Limited liability partnerships are similar to an LP, but in an LLP even the general partners have limited liability – e.g., they are not responsible for the malpractice of the other partners.
 These business types are not usually used for retail or service businesses.

-A B-Corporation (Benefit Corporation or B-Corp) is a new business structure in the United States that is set to up to both benefit society and generate money for its shareholders.
+- B-Corporation (Benefit Corporation or B-Corp) is a new business structure in the United States set up to both benefit society and generate money for its shareholders.
 Directors are required to consider the impact of their decisions on shareholders as well as workers, the community, and the environment.
 Shareholders in a benefit corporation determine if the company has achieved a material positive impact, which the organization defines beforehand.